Best vegetables for tempura: Recipe, uses & serving suggestions

 The batter that tempura vegetables are fried in is usually made of wheat flour and is therefore not gluten-free.

-The three main ingredients for a gluten-free tempura batter would therefore be rice flour, eggs, and water.
+However, rest assured that it’s perfectly possible to create a gluten-free alternative by swapping this for rice flour!
+The 3 main ingredients for a gluten-free tempura batter would therefore be rice flour, eggs, and water.

 This new mix may even produce a lighter and crispier batter.
 Why not try it out for yourself and see which you prefer?

-A ketogenic diet typically consists of a high fat-low carb balance.
-By this definition, vegetable tempura would not be considered keto.
+A ketogenic diet typically consists of a high fat, low carb balance.
+By this definition, vegetable tempura wouldn’t be considered keto.

 Similarly, you could easily avoid certain vegetables that are known to be high in carbohydrates, such as potatoes and beets.

-Luckily though, there is plenty of variety when it comes to picking vegetables.
+Luckily though, there’s plenty of variety when it comes to picking vegetables!

 Vegetable tempura can be a fun way to eat your veggies.
 But considering that it’s deep-fried, don’t have it too often.
 Treat yourself every once in a while and it’ll be delicious!